Happy Birthday Billy Cobham

 Click here to Support Jazz on the Tube

-Drummer, composer, and bandleader William Emanuel “Billy” Cobham was born May 16, 1944 in Panama.
+Drummer, composer, and bandleader William Emanuel “Billy” Cobham was born on May 16, 1944 in Panama.

-After time in the Army playing with a US Army Band, he joined Horace Silver and also played with Stanley Turrentine, Shirley Scott, and George Benson.
+After serving in the Army and playing with a US Army Band, he joined Horace Silver and also performed with Stanley Turrentine, Shirley Scott, and George Benson.

-It was with fusion that Cobham came to the fore, first with Miles Davis and then as a founding member of the “Mahavishnu Orchestra” with John McLaughlin before launching his solo career.
+Cobham gained prominence in the fusion genre, initially through his work with Miles Davis and later as a founding member of the “Mahavishnu Orchestra” alongside John McLaughlin, before embarking on his solo career.

-Billy Cobham toured extensively during the early ’70s after appearing on John McLaughlin’s album “My Goal’s Beyond” and in 1971 Cobham and McLaughlin formed the “Mahavishnu Orchestra.”
+Renowned as one of jazz fusion’s finest percussionists, Billy Cobham rose to prominence in the late 1960s as a drummer known for his power and precision while touring extensively during the early ’70s.
+He appeared on John McLaughlin’s album “My Goal’s Beyond” and, in 1971, Cobham and McLaughlin formed the “Mahavishnu Orchestra.”

-He went on to record a number of solo albums to great acclaim including “Crosswinds” and “Total Eclipse” both in 1974 and moved to Switzerland later in the decade.
+He achieved critical acclaim with a number of solo albums, including “Crosswinds” and “Total Eclipse,” both released in 1974, before relocating to Switzerland later in the decade.

-In 1980 Cobham was a member of the “Jack Bruce & Friends” band before forming “Billy Cobham’s Glass Menagerie”the following year.
+In 1980, Cobham joined the “Jack Bruce & Friends” band before forming “Billy Cobham’s Glass Menagerie” the following year.

-Billy Cobham continues to tour and perform he and has been teaching drums online at the Billy Cobham School of Drums within the ArtistWorks Drum Academy since 2011.
+Billy Cobham continues to tour, perform, and teach drums online at the Billy Cobham School of Drums within the ArtistWorks Drum Academy since 2011.

 Billy Cobham performs live in Riazzino, Switzerland in 1981.